 - Project 333: This closet specific challenge will inspire you to let go in every room of your home.

-Invite everyone to the party.
+4. Invite everyone to the party.
 When you begin decluttering, invite your family to join in.
 Don’t force, invite.
 Start with your own personal items.
 The easiest place to look for clutter is in someone else’s space but resist.
 Don’t worry about your partner’s closet or your kid’s toys at first.
 Let family members work on decluttering their own things at their own pace.
 If you want people to see the joy in less, live joyfully with less yourself.
+Try a minimalist scavenger hunt to make it more fun.

 If you are saving items to pass down to your children, they probably don’t want them.
 A Washington Post article called “Stuff it: Millennials Nix their Parent’s Treasures” paints a compelling picture for parents who are holding on: “As baby boomers, born between 1946 and 1964, start cleaning out attics and basements, many are discovering that millennials, born between 1980 and 2000, are not so interested in the lifestyle trappings or nostalgic memorabilia they were so lovingly raised with.
 Downsizing experts and professional organizers are comforting parents whose children appear to have lost any sentimental attachment to their adorable baby shoes and family heirloom quilts.”
 In other words, your kid’s don’t want your stuff, so you can let go of it now.
 If you aren’t sure, ask them and believe what they tell you.